jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 ### SQL Practice Questions

 1. How would you retrieve the top 10 customers by total purchases?

 <details>
         <summary>Click to view the answer</summary>
+        {: .box-warning}
         SELECT *
         FROM Customers
         WHERE Country = 'USA';

 </details>

 2. Write a query to find the average order value for each customer.